Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% (both parameters described in schema).
-The description adds no extra meaning beyond what the schema provides.
+Schema description coverage is 100%; both parameters have descriptions in the schema.
+The tool description adds no additional meaning beyond what is already in the schema, so baseline score of 3 applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.